lmigueldf/doc/native/ios-remote-debug.md

 Open your Chrome browser and go to localhost:9220.

-Remote JavaScript debugging is only available when using the [Test App](./ios-test-app.html).
-To install the test app, launch its Xcode project ([see test app documentation](./ios-test-app.html)), attach a mobile device, and run the Xcode project on the device.

 ## Console Usage

-When the Test App on the mobile device loads a game, the remote debugger will connect to the mobile device.
+When the application on the mobile device loads a game, the remote debugger will connect to the mobile device.
 The web inspector pane will display the console output from your game.